openmediavault/openmediavault-docs/administration/storage/filesystems.rst

 			<fsname>/dev/disk/by-label/VOLUME1</fsname>
 			<dir>/srv/dev-disk-by-label-VOLUME1</dir>
 			<type>ext4</type>
-			<opts>defaults,nofail,user_xattr,noexec,usrjquota=aquota.user,grpjquota=aquota.group,jqfmt=vfsv0,acl</opts>
+			<opts>defaults,nofail,user_xattr,usrjquota=aquota.user,grpjquota=aquota.group,jqfmt=vfsv0,acl</opts>
 			<freq>0</freq>
 			<passno>2</passno>
 			<hidden>0</hidden>
 		</mntent>

-	With the mntent entry in config.xml, mkconf fstab script writes the appropiate line in ``/etc/fstab``.
+	With the `mntent` entry in ``config.xml``, :command:``omv-salt deploy run fstab` script writes the appropriate line in ``/etc/fstab``.
 You can identify entries in ``/etc/fstab`` created by the |webui| by looking at «openmediavault» tags.
 It is important to mention to not alter the information in between these tags.
-If you delete or modify a fstab option (noexec or quota for example) the next time you mount a new disk into the server, the mkconf will pipe the original value there again.
+If you delete or modify a fstab option (`noexec` or `quota` for example) the next time you mount a new disk into the server, :command:`omv-salt deploy run fstab` will deploy the original value there again.
 If you need persistent change use :doc:`environmental variables </various/fs_env_vars>`.
 Finally the backend will proceed to mount the filesystem.
 After this the volume is ready for creating shared folders.

 Resize
 	The resize button is used for expanding filesystems.
-This can ocurr if you decide to resize a disk partition or you have grown a RAID array by adding one or more disks.
+This can occur if you decide to resize a disk partition or you have grown a RAID array by adding one or more disks.

 .. warning::
 	Filesystems greater than 16TB in ext4
-		The default mkfs.ext4 of Debian Wheezy does not use the 64bit flag for filesystems under 16TB, this is a serious problem since RAID arrays without that flag won't be able to expand and there is no workaround more than reformat.
+		The default :command:`mkfs.ext4` of Debian Wheezy does not use the 64bit flag for filesystems under 16TB, this is a serious problem since RAID arrays without that flag won't be able to expand and there is no workaround more than reformat.
-		Version 1.8 introduced the flag as default for newly created ext4 filesystems, independant of the size.
-However the current resize2fs tool in Debian Wheezy cannot handle the flag for expanding the size.
+		Version 1.8 introduced the flag as default for newly created ext4 filesystems, independent of the size.
+However the current :command:`resize2fs` tool in Debian Wheezy cannot handle the flag for expanding the size.
 To overcome this a newer version of e2fsprogs is necessary.
 For avoiding recompiling the package, you can boot systemrescuecd and perform the expansion using gparted.

 Delete
 	The delete button actually deletes filesystems, using :command:`wipefs -a`.
 This will flush filesystem, raid or partition-table signatures (magic strings).
 Be careful using this.
 The button is disabled until the filesystem is actually unmounted.

 Unmount
-	Disabled until you have deleted all shared folders asociated with that volume.
-Unmount will remove the entry from config.xml and /etc/fstab.
+	Disabled until you have deleted all shared folders associated with that volume.
+Unmount will remove the entry from ``config.xml`` and ``/etc/fstab``.

 Supported Filesystems
 	|omv| supports the following filesystems that can be mounted through the |webui|: